JhaPrajjwal/Basic-ML-using-Tensorflow/README.md

 3) K-Mean Clustering Algo - I have uploaded 2 screenshots for K=7 and K=3.
 Works quite accurately.

-4) Digit recognition using MNIST Dataset - Used a neural network with 2 hidden layers and achieved 96% accuracy.
+4) Digit recognition using MNIST Dataset(NN.py) - Used a neural network with 2 hidden layers and achieved 96% accuracy.